 We have exposure to approximately 50 functional currencies, in which our primary exposure is from fluctuations in the Euro, British Pound and Japanese Yen.
 Due to our global operations, weaknesses in some of these currencies are sometimes offset by strengths in others.
-The U.S. Dollar was unchanged in the second quarter of 2006 as compared to the second quarter of 2005 based on comparable weighted averages for our functional currencies.
-This had minimal impact on the second quarter of 2006 revenue versus the second quarter of 2005 revenue.
+The U.S. Dollar was weaker in the third quarter of 2006 as compared to the third quarter of 2005 based on comparable weighted averages for our functional currencies.
+This had a favorable impact of 1% on third quarter 2006 revenue versus third quarter 2005 revenue.
 This excludes the effects of our hedging activities and, therefore, does not reflect the actual impact of fluctuations in exchange rates on our operating income.